 As a freelancer, sometimes you can feel downright lonely out there hustling the mean streets of Toronto.
 While working in cafes is cheap and easy, let’s face it – that wifi situation is sketchy and sometimes people can get all too close to your personal bubble.
 Hey, we have all been there.
 But guess what?
 Toronto has a really amazing and incredibly thriving coworking community where young entrepreneurs can come together and share workspace, bounce ideas off one another and bring potential clients for meetings.
 It’s a place to call home and it’s a place that you can build your new business in a supportive environment.

 So are you looking for a new home?
-Well you might want to check out some of these co-working spaces:
+Well you might want to check out some of these coworking spaces in Toronto:

 50 Carroll St